serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 ### What’s next for Serverless Components?

-We believe that Components represents the ideal developer experience for the future of serverless development and we plan to integrate it into the [Serverless Framework](https://github.com/serverless/serverless).
+We believe that Components represents the ideal developer experience for the future of serverless development, and we plan to integrate it into the [Serverless Framework](https://github.com/serverless/serverless).
 However, the implementation is not yet mature so we have decided to incubate it as a standalone project for now.

-We have plans for a public registry, but we’re keeping all of the Components [in the Github repo](https://github.com/serverless/components/tree/master/registry) for now.
+We have plans for a public registry, but for the time being we’re keeping all of the Components [in the Github repo](https://github.com/serverless/components/tree/master/registry).